-The Mentorship Program is a free work-readiness program designed for people who have received some or all of their education and work experience from outside of Canada, and want to gain Canadian experience in their area of training.
+The Mentorship Program is a free work-readiness program designed for people who have received some or all of their education and work experience from outside of Canada and want to gain Canadian experience in their area of training.
 Applications for the Program are accepted all year and intakes are held in February, May, and September.
 The Program consists of two major parts: an eight week in-class portion consisting of workshops on Canadian workplace culture, job search techniques, interview skills, and a variety of other employment-related topics.
-Employer panels are also scheduled to provide participant’s with information on Labour Standards Legislation, Unions, Human Resource Policies, and

 - Be legally able to work in Canada